Mirena IUD Birth Control Complications

 According to allegations raised in Mirena injury lawsuits filed in courts throughout the country, Bayer sold the IUD birth control without providing adequate warnings and information about the risk of these serious complications.

 To review a potential claim for yourself, a friend or family member, request a free consultation and claim evaluation.

 Mirena is a T-shaped form of birth control that is implanted into the uterus during a doctor’s office visit.
 The polyethylene frame contains a steroid reservoir that releases levonorgestrel as a contraceptive, and the device can remain in place for up to five years to prevent pregnancy.

 More than 2 million women throughout the U.S. have used Mirena since it was introduced in December 2000, and popularity continues to rise as a “hassle free” form of birth control that avoids the need to remember to take a daily pill.

-If the IUD perforates and travels through the uterine wall, the Mirena may migrate to other parts of the body, leading to serious internal injuries, such as:
+If the IUD perforates and travels through the uterine wall, Mirena may migrate to other parts of the body, leading to serious injuries, such as:

 - Perforation of the Intestines

 New cases for Mirena perforation injuries are no longer being reviewed by Saiontz & Kirk, P.A.

 ▸ Mirena Pregnancy Birth Defects and Labor Injuries

 In rare cases, complications from Mirena may allow a woman to become pregnant while the implant is in place.
 In addition to the unintended pregnancy and childbirth, this may result in side effects for the unborn child or mother.